Wingfeather Saga #3 & #4: Monster in the Hollows & Warden and the Wolf King

 He was still.
 And he was loved.”

-Without having a progressive social agenda, these books illustrate with absolute beauty the diversity in family relationships and the critical need of a father figure in the lives of central characters.
+Without having a progressive social agenda, these books illustrate with absolute beauty the diversity in family relationships and the critical need for a father figure in the lives of the central characters.

 The death toll in this final book is, as expected, intense.
 The violence is real.
 But what really propels the book forward is “why” behind it all.
 Who is our villain?
 What made him a villain?
 What does he want?
 How much will he destroy to get it?
 How did these creatures become creatured?
 Why do the heroes do what they do?
 Why did the Maker allow all of these things to happen?

 The book ends with a jarring and gutting sacrifice.
 I happened to have ended during Holy Week and I cannot escape the realization that the book ends, clearly, on a Good Friday note.
 There is, however, an epilogue.
-The epilogue is another example of how this is different than other modern hero stories.
-The final chapter of the book ends like The Iliad.
-A lot like The Iliad, as a matter of fact.
-But the epilogue gives us the Holy Saturday and Easter Sunday.
-It is not clear.
+But while the epilogue hints at Holy Saturday and Easter Sunday, it is not clear.
 It is a mystery.
-It requires us to look backwards over the first three books and study the signs and miracles and then take a leap of faith – but it is there if we want it.
+It requires us to look backward over the first three books, and to study the signs and miracles.
+Then, to take a leap of faith – but it is there if we want it.

-A powerful and important series.
-Clearly inspired by a love of the classics and the One True Classic.
-These are the kinds of stories that our children need to read.
-To paraphrase Chesterton they need to know that the dragon can be beaten by the grace filled hero in each of us.
+A powerful and important series, clearly inspired by a love of the classics and the One True Classic, these are the kinds of stories that our children need to read.

 Check out the review for On the Edge of the Dark Sea of Darkness here.